Clergy: Judaism

 Since the early medieval era an additional communal role, the Hazzan (cantor) has existed as well.
 Cantors have sometimes been the only functionaries of a synagogue, empowered to undertake religio-civil functions like witnessing marriages.
 Cantors do provide leadership of actual services, primarily because of their training and expertise in the music and prayer rituals pertaining to them, rather than because of any spiritual or "sacramental" distinction between them and the laity.
 Cantors as much as rabbis have been recognized by civil authorities in the United States as clergy for legal purposes, mostly for awarding education degrees and their ability to perform weddings, and certify births and deaths.

-Additionally, Jewish authorities license mohels, people specially trained by experts in Jewish law and usually also by medical professionals to perform the ritual of circumcision.
-Traditional Orthodox Judaism does not license women as mohels, but other types of Judaism do.
+Additionally, Jewish authorities license mohalim, people specially trained by experts in Jewish law and usually also by medical professionals to perform the ritual of circumcision.
+Traditional Orthodox Judaism does not generally license women as mohelot, unless a Jewish male expert is absent, but other movements of Judaism do.
 They are appropriately called mohelot (pl. of mohelet, f. of mohel).
-As the j., the Jewish News Weekly of Northern California, states, "...there is no halachic prescription against female mohels, [but] none exist in the Orthodox world, where the preference is that the task be undertaken by a Jewish man.".
-In many places, mohels are also licensed by civil authorities, as circumcision is technically a surgical procedure.
-Kohanim, who must avoid contact with dead human body parts (such as the removed foreskin) for ritual purity, cannot act as mohels, but some mohels are also either rabbis or cantors.
+As the j., the Jewish News Weekly of Northern California, states, "...there is no halachic prescription against female mohels, [but] none exist in the Orthodox world, where the preference is that the task be undertaken by a Jewish man".
+In many places, mohalim are also licensed by civil authorities, as circumcision is technically a surgical procedure.
+Kohanim, who must avoid contact with dead human body parts (such as the removed foreskin) for ritual purity, cannot act as mohalim, but some mohalim are also either rabbis or cantors.

 Another licensed cleric in Judaism is the shochet, who are trained and licensed by religious authorities for kosher slaughter according to ritual law.
 A Kohen may be a shochet.
 Most shochetim are ordained rabbis.

 Then there is the mashgiach/mashgicha.
 Mashgichim are observant Jews who supervise the kashrut status of a kosher establishment.
 The mashgichim must know the Torah laws of kashrut, and how they apply in the environment they are supervising.
-Obviously, this can vary.
+This can vary.
 In many instances, the mashgiach/mashgicha is a rabbi.
 This helps, since rabbinical students learn the laws of kosher as part of their syllabus.
 However, not all mashgichim are rabbis, and not all rabbis are qualified to be mashgichim.